Distinguishing $W'$ Signals at Hadron Colliders Using Neural Networks: Introduction

 \section{Introduction}

 Ever since the discovery of the $W$ boson through the $e\nu$ decay channel in 1983 at the SPS collider~\cite{Arnison:1983rp, Banner:1983jy}, the search for $W'$ and other charged boson resonances has continued.
-The latest analyses include the $13$ TeV search in the di-jet channel conducted by ATLAS~\cite{Aaboud:2017yvp}, and the $13$ TeV search with $\ell+j$~\cite{CMS:2017rlc} and $\ell+\cancel{E}_T$~\cite{Khachatryan:2016jww} final states conducted by CMS.
-So far, the mass limits have been pushed above the TeV level (see ref.~\cite{Tanabashi:2018oca}), and thus future $W'$ signals are expected to occur at higher energies in high-energy hadron colliders.
+The latest analyses include the $13$ TeV search in the di-jet channel~\cite{Aad:2019hjw,Sirunyan:2019vgj,Aad:2020cws}, the di-jet + lepton channel~\cite{Aad:2020kep}, the $\ell+\cancel{E}_T$~\cite{Sirunyan:2018mpc,Aad:2019wvl} channel, the $\tau\nu$ channel~\cite{Sirunyan:2018lbg}, and di-boson channels~\cite{Sirunyan:2019jbg,Aad:2019fbh} conducted by ATLAS and CMS.
+So far, the mass limit for sequential $W'$ has been pushed above the TeV level (see Ref.~\cite{Zyla:2020zbs}), and thus future $W'$ signals are expected to occur at higher masses in high-energy hadron colliders.
 One such example is the CERN Large Hadron Collider (LHC), which is the main focus of our study.
 In this case, the leptonic search turns out to be a favorable choice, as it avoids the large QCD background.
 Some of the most important properties to be identified of a $W'$ would be the mass, decay width, and couplings to the Standard Model (SM) fermions; if we further include the study of charged scalar bosons, spin would also be important.
-However, determining the boson's couplings and spins in its center-of-mass (COM) frame at the LHC suffers from two ambiguities: \begin{itemize} \item \textit{Unknown initial state}: To study the Lorentz structure of a charged current interaction, the incident partons must be identified so as to define the forward direction (e.g.~in the quark direction, not the anti-quark direction.).
-Due to the parton distribution functions (PDFs), the best one can do is to make a reasonable guess for this from the PDF properties~\cite{Langacker:1984}. \item \textit{Missing longitudinal momentum}: Since the colliding frames of the incident partons are typically boosted, we need to identify the missing longitudinal momentum to correctly determine the COM angular distribution in $\cos \theta_{\rm COM}$.
+However, determining the boson's couplings and spin in its center-of-mass (COM) frame at the LHC suffers from two ambiguities: \begin{itemize} \item \textit{Unknown initial state}: To study the Lorentz structure of a charged current interaction, the incident partons must be identified so as to define the forward direction (e.g.~in the quark direction, not the anti-quark direction.).
+Due to the parton distribution functions (PDFs), the best one can do is to make a reasonable guess for this from the PDF properties~\cite{Langacker:1984}. \item \textit{Missing longitudinal momentum}: Since the COM frame of the colliding partons is typically boosted, we need to identify the missing longitudinal momentum associated with the neutrino to correctly determine the COM angular distribution in $\cos \theta_{\rm COM}$.
 From kinematics, the longitudinal momentum can be solved from a quadratic equation assuming the mediating boson to be on-shell, but there is no event-by-event information that can be used to determine which of the two quadratic solutions is correct.
 This ambiguity has already been pointed out in several studies involving $\cancel{E}_T$, such as the reconstruction of $W\rightarrow e\nu$ at the SPS $p\overline{p}$ Collider~\cite{Arnison:1983rp} and top pair production at the Tevatron~\cite{Abe:1995hr}.